ray-project/ray/doc/source/rllib/core-concepts.rst

         return train_results

 .. note::
-    Note that the training iteration function is framework agnostic.
+    Note that the training iteration method is framework agnostic.
 This means that you don’t need to implement torch or tensorflow code inside this module.
-This allows the training iteration function / algorithm to support different frameworks.
+This allows the training iteration method / algorithm to support different frameworks.
     Within the :ref:`Policy <rllib-policy-walkthrough>` and :ref:`Model <rllib-models-walkthrough>` classes, we leverage the framework-specific operations and modules.